zacharyLYH/OpenABAC/README.md

         -   `actionsAssociated`: list of `actionName`s
         -   `policy`: The entire policy object

-#### `PUT /api/abac/policy/editPolicy/:policyName`
+#### `PUT /api/abac/policy/updatePolicy/:policyName`

 -   Updates the policy object, not the PolicyActionMapping (that comes later).
 Must provide all the fields of a policy, not just the one you want to patch.
+A precondition to updating is the requester of this endpoint must own the policy, which will be checked in the backend.
 -   Params:
     -   `policyName`: Name of the policy you want to update
 -   Body: